 The Dream On Me Travel Light Playard is not a travel crib.
-Despite showing up in searches online for travel cribs, this product is not designed for sleeping babies.
+This product is not designed for sleeping babies despite appearing in searches online for travel cribs.
 The company recommends children do not sleep in it and suggest supervision at all times and the movement of little ones to an appropriate sleep surface should they fall asleep inside the playpen.
 We worry that parents will mistake this product for a travel crib as it looks almost identical to popular travel cribs.
 Even we didn't realize this was not a travel crib until we purchased it and read more about it.
 We worry parents will make the same mistake we did, which is why we decided to include it in this review as a Not Recommended option since it is not a product designed for sleeping.
 We believe it would be helpful if the manufacturer provided clear and accurate information about this playpen to help parents avoid making the false assumption that it is suitable for sleeping.

-Read review: Dream On Me Travel Light Playard
+Read more: Dream On Me Travel Light Playard review

 Why You Should Trust Us

-We've been testing baby gear for over 9 years with multiple updates to our travel crib review, including purchasing and testing over 15 different products.
+We've been testing baby gear since 2013 with multiple updates to our travel crib review, including purchasing and testing over 15 different options.
 The portable crib team is led by our founder, Dr. Juliet Spurrier.
 Dr. Spurrier is a mother of 2 and a board-certified pediatrician.
 She uses her knowledge as a physician and her background as a mother in the crib selection process focusing on safety and quality.
-The test team includes Bob Wofford, father or 7 and our Senior Review Analyst.
+The test team includes Bob Wofford, father or 7, and our Senior Review Analyst.
 Bob performs side-by-side testing for each metric, comparing the products against one another before moving on to our real-world parents.
-Wendy Schmitz and Abriah Wofford, Senior Review Editors, round out the team and participate in testing and analyzing the final results to help select winners and final product ranks.
+Wendy Schmitz and Abriah Wofford, Senior Review Editors, round out the team and participate in testing and analyzing the final results to help select winners and product ranks.

 Analysis and Test Results

-For this crib review, we tested 10 popular portable cribs using a rigorous testing process, including in-house lab testing and real-world use to determine which features are the most important and which cribs offer the best performance.
-Testing is designed to expose the details you need to find the right travel option for your family and wallet.
+We tested 10 popular portable cribs using a rigorous process, including in-house lab testing and real-world use, to determine the most essential features and which cribs offer the best performance.

 Because a travel crib isn't truly an essential piece of baby gear, the budget may be more of a consideration when making your selection.
-Luckily, there are options that perform well and have reasonable price tags, or there are options that are high-quality and can be used for more than one child, thereby dispersing the price over a longer lifetime.
+Luckily, some options perform well and have reasonable price tags, or there are high-quality options that can be used for more than one child, thereby dispersing the price over a longer lifetime.
 The Graco On-The-Go Pack N Play is a versatile travel crib that works as a playpen and infant bassinet.
 Multiple functions build a value that goes beyond its low price.
-The Baby Joy Playpen is a higher ranking option with a reasonable price that gives parents an easy-to-use crib that is lightweight and set up in around a minute.
+The Baby Joy Playpen is a higher-ranking option with a reasonable price that gives parents an easy-to-use crib that is lightweight and set up in around a minute.
 The Lotus Travel Crib is more expensive.
 Still, the quality is evident, and the crib can also be used as a smaller playpen and bassinet increasing its overall use and extending its lifetime.

 Ease of Use

-Testing ease of use for portable cribs includes set up, fold, and fitting it in the travel bag.
+Testing ease of use for portable cribs includes setting up, folding, and fitting them in the travel bag.
 We did not test the accessories for these products, as these varied widely and were not comparable, but depending on what they are, you may want to take a closer look at them and how they might meet your needs.

-The BabyBjorn Travel Crib Light earns the high score for ease of use with a 9 of 10 and an average setup of 1:37 minutes after multiple tests.
+The BabyBjorn Travel Crib Light earns a high score for ease of use with a 9 of 10 and an average setup of 1:37 minutes after multiple tests.
 This option requires unfolding, locking the legs (above left), and securing the mattress (above right).
 This short turnaround time means you can have a sleeping baby resting peacefully quickly after a day of travel.
 The Baby Joy also has a quick setup of 1 minute on average once you know what you are doing.
 The Phil and Teds Traveller, on the other hand, earns the lowest score with a 2.
-This crib takes an average of 8:34 minutes to set up even after significant practice.
+This crib takes an average of 8:34 minutes to set up, even after significant practice.
 The Traveller requires complete assembly and dismantling every time you use it.
-It comes with more parts than the competition, and by the time you assemble it, your baby could be wide awake and crabby.
+It comes with more parts than the competition, and your baby could be wide awake and crabby by the time you assemble it.
 This time seems excessive to us; it feels even worse when you consider that the second-longest setup time is half that of the Traveller at 4:12 minutes for the KidCo TravelPod.
-Most of the competition is closer to 2 minutes as the Graco Pack 'n Play On the Go takes an average of 1:47 minutes, and the Lotus Travel Crib requires 2:13 minutes.
+Most of the competition is closer to 2 minutes, as the Graco Pack 'n Play On the Go takes an average of 1:47 minutes, and the Lotus Travel Crib requires 2:13 minutes.

 We also test the ease of folding and fitting the cribs into their included travel bags.
 This experience varies between easy and painfully frustrating.
-The BabyBjorn Travel Crib Light is easy to open and close and is the easiest to fit in its travel bag thanks to its smaller size and well-designed bag that includes some wiggle room.
+The BabyBjorn Travel Crib Light is easy to open and close and is the easiest to fit in its travel bag, thanks to its smaller size and well-designed bag that includes some wiggle room.
 Alternatively, the Lotus Travel Crib is easy to set up but a struggle to fold and fit into the bag (why can't they make the bag a wee bit bigger?).
-Sometimes we failed to fit the Lotus in the bag and had to open and refold it to fit it in the bag (this feels like a design flaw to us).
+Sometimes we failed to squeeze the Lotus into the bag and had to open and refold it to fit it in the bag (this feels like a design flaw to us).
 The Phil and Teds Traveller is the hardest to open, close and fit into the bag.
-The crib parts need to be precisely arranged in the bag to ensure everything fits since it doesn't fold like the competition; if you get it wrong, you'll be taking everything out of the bag to try again.
+The crib parts need to be precisely arranged in the bag to ensure everything fits since it doesn't fold like the competition; if you get it wrong, you'll have to take everything out of the bag to try again.

 The primary use for travel cribs is providing a safe sleep location for your baby when you are away from home.
-If a crib is too heavy to lift and carry or too large to stow in small spaces, then it isn't going to be helpful as much as it will be a stress creator.
-For this reason, we think portability is one of the most important features for cribs you use for travel.
+If a crib is too heavy to lift and carry or too large to stow in small spaces, it could be a stress creator instead of useful gear.
+For this reason, we think portability is one of the most essential features of cribs you use for travel.
 The smaller and lighter a crib, generally speaking, the better.

 Depending on your fitness level or the kind of travel you plan to do, you may have some wiggle room in this metric.
-If you are a bodybuilder with an SUV and drive to your destination, then a more substantial option might work.
-If you are petite and traveling alone with your baby on a plane, then the weight and stow-ability will likely override most other considerations.
+A more substantial option might work if you are a bodybuilder with an SUV and drive to your destination.
+If you are petite and traveling alone with your baby on a plane, weight and stow-ability will likely override most other considerations.

 On the other hand, the BabyBjorn Travel Crib Light weighs 12.8 lbs, measures 19.5"H x 23.6"L x 6.6"W when folded, and scored well in every metric earning the top overall score.
-The addition of 5 extra pounds may seem like a lot, but when you consider that the Joovy Room2 weighs 26.8 lbs it will seem feather light in comparison.
-Probably a good compromise of higher performance and lightweight is the Baby Joy Playpen, which is 10.25 lbs and measures 22"H x 24"L x 7"W when in the carry bag.
+The addition of 5 extra pounds may seem like a lot, but when you consider that the Joovy Room2 weighs 26.8 lbs, it will seem feather light in comparison.
+Probably a good compromise of higher performance and lightweight is the Baby Joy Playpen, 10.25 lbs, and measures 22"H x 24"L x 7"W when in the carry bag.

-You'd think that the competition would be similar in their relative comfort level given the strict safety regulations governing this type of gear.
-However, the materials and design of each sleeping surface vary and influences the comfort of the crib.
+Given the strict safety regulations governing this type of gear, you'd think that the competition would be similar in their relative comfort level.
+However, the materials and design of each sleeping surface vary and influence the comfort of the crib.

-Most contenders have a soft mattress that ranges from dense and hard to ultra-squishy and so soft that your baby is hitting the hard support bottom quickly.
+Most contenders have a soft mattress that ranges from dense and hard to ultra-squishy and so soft that your baby quickly hits the hard support bottom.

 The Phil and Teds Traveller has a unique self-inflating mattress that we struggle to inflate fully and was somewhat bowed even with the baby's weight in place.
 Without full inflation, the pad is uncomfortable and provides no support (think poorly inflated air mattress that results in your baby sleeping more or less on the ground).
-The KidCo TravelPod only earned a 2 of 10 for comfort with a mattress so soft it has permanent indentations in it from being folded.
-We worry that after repeated use, it will continue to lose its shape and ability to support a baby.
-The Baby Joy has a similar problem of an easy to compress foam pad that results in the baby resting almost directly on the hard plastic board under the foam.
+The KidCo TravelPod only earned a 2 of 10 for comfort with a mattress so soft it has permanent indentations from being folded.
+We worry that it will continue to lose its shape and ability to support a baby after repeated use.
+The Baby Joy has a similar problem with an easy-to-compress foam pad that results in the baby resting almost directly on the rigid plastic board under the foam.
 This design earned it a 3 for comfort.

-On the other end of the spectrum, the BabyBjorn Travel Crib Light (above left) and the Lotus Travel Crib (above right) earned 7s thanks to soft, thicker cushions with support but didn't squash to a thin mattress under baby's weight.
-In a side-by-side comparison, it was easy to see the difference in the quality of materials and the designs that helped one crib mattress earn higher scores over another.
+On the other end of the spectrum, the BabyBjorn Travel Crib Light (above left) and the Lotus Travel Crib (above right) earned 7s thanks to soft, thicker cushions with the support that didn't squash to a thin mattress under a baby's weight.
+It was easy to see the difference in the quality of materials and the designs that helped one crib mattress earn higher scores over another in a side-by-side comparison.

 The Joovy Room2 and the 4moms Breeze earned top scores of 9 of 10.
 Both cribs have sturdy frames and tight mesh with impressive attention to detail.